lunfardo314/lunfardo314.github.io/txdocs/easyfl.md

 Expression `or($3)` will return 4th argument, however all 4 must be supplied in the call context, only first 3 won't be used.

 ## Library of definition.
 Compilation.
 Execution
-EasyFL library defines a correspondence between function names, function codes and function descriptors.
+EasyFL library defines a correspondence between function names, function codes (opcodes) and function descriptors.
 Function codes are 1-2 byte long values.

 Library is needed for the compilation from the source to the bytecode and back, as well for the compilation of the bytecode to the executable form.
 The library provides ledger definitions, shared and trusted between Proxima nodes.
 It defines determinism of the ledger.
 If two participants of the distributed system would assume different ledger definitions, they cannot come to the consensus, because what seems to be valid for one, will look invalid to another.